Before You Get Started

 Creating a CareerBridge Account

-From the CareerBridge Employer Login page, select “Click here to register!”
-Search for your organization to see if it’s already in the system.
-If it’s not, select “Can’t Find Your Organization;” otherwise check the box next to your company name and select “Continue” to complete the registration form.
+From the CareerBridge Employer Login page, select “Create a New Account.”
+Search for your username to see if it’s already in the system.
+If it’s not, complete the registration form.

 Once you’ve registered, it will take us a day or two to review and approve your request.
 Once approved, you are expected to follow our recruiting policies and procedures.